NXP/el2go-agent/zephyr/tests/el2go_blob_test/README.rst

 1. Obtain a RTP JSON file from EdgeLock 2GO containing the desired blobs for your board.

-    ATTENTION: Make sure the lifecycle (and RKTH, if provisioned) of your blobs match the one of the board.
+    ATTENTION: Make sure the lifecycle and RKTH of your blobs match the one of the board.

 2. Run the file trough the preprocessor:
     :zephyr_file:`modules/lib/nxp_iot_agent/tst/el2go_blob_test/scripts/el2go_blob_test_pre.py` [RTP_JSON_PATH]